rust-gamedev/rust-gamedev.github.io/content/news/037/index.md

 ### [Edict]

 [Edict] by [@zakarumych] is powerful Rust ECS crate that expands traditional ECS feature set.

-New version 0.2 is getting [ready for release].
+The new version 0.2 is getting [ready for release].
 This ECS is based on archetypes for fast cache-friendly iteration.
-And there are quite a few novel features:
+And there are quite a few novel
+features:

-[Edict] allows to express relations between entities using [`Relation`] trait.
+- [Edict] allows to express relations between entities using [`Relation`] trait.
 Relations are linked to a pair of entities - origin and target.
 This opens a wide range of opportunities to create entity graphs with custom logic.

-Custom hooks for components and relations to trigger actions when component is dropped/replaced, or when relation target is dropped.
+- Custom hooks for components and relations to trigger actions when component is dropped/replaced, or when relation target is dropped.

-Optional [`Component`] trait.
+- Optional [`Component`] trait.
 [Edict] allows using component types that do not implement [`Component`] with some restrictions.

-Change tracking with flexible queries for modified components suitable for complex use cases.
+- Change tracking with flexible queries for modified components suitable for complex use cases.
 E.g. incremental saves can fetch all components modified since previous save.

-Type-agnostic component borrowing.
+- Type-agnostic component borrowing.
 Component type may define list of types that can be borrowed from it.
 Important use case is borrowing [`dyn Traits`].

-[Edict] supports parallel execution.
+- [Edict] supports parallel execution.
 Built-in scheduler uses systems that implement [`System`] trait.
 Functions can be safely transformed into systems similarly to [`bevy_ecs`].

 [Edict]: https://github.com/zakarumych/edict
 [@zakarumych]: https://github.com/zakarumych